JaylyDev/jaylydev.github.io/posts/cinematic-editor.md

 ### Hud Elements Visibility

-> [!CAUTION]
-> This feature is in pre-release and not compatible with Cinematic Runtime add-on yet.
-It may change in the future.
+The toggles controls the HUD visibility when playing a scene using the extension.
 There are multiple toggles under the action buttons which indicates the HUD elements to display when playing a scene.

 - `Show Hunger` - Shows hunger bar element.
 - `Show Paper Doll` - Shows'paper doll' on-screen representation of the player.